kabiromohd/Divvy-Analytics-Dashboard-Project/README.md

 - Building a dashboard to visualize the data

 ## The data
 The data is provided by Divvy Bikeshare and contains information about bike rides in Washington DC.
-Downloadable files are available on the following [data link](https://divvy-tripdata.s3.amazonaws.com/index.html) The data used for the project is from 2023 to date.
+Downloadable files are available on the following [data link](https://divvy-tripdata.s3.amazonaws.com/index.html) The data used for this project is from January 2023 to date.

 ## Technologies used

 - Docker:- Containerization of applications
 - Google Cloud Storage GCS - Data Lake for storage
-- Google Cloud BigQuery - Data warehouse for analytical purposes
+- Google Cloud BigQuery - Data warehouse
-- Kestra - Data and workflow orchestration
+- Kestra - Workflow orchestration
-- dbt- For analytics engineering via data transformation
+- dbt- Analytics Engineering
 - Google Looker studio - Data Visualization

 Note: The technologies used in the project are all from the DE Zoomcamp course, so if in doubt refer to course materials and videos for clarification